 8. All cash and checks must be deposited within 24 hours of receipt.

-District Support Organizations ONLY
+Registration Form - for District Support Organizations ONLY

 1. District Support Organizations ONLY also need to complete the Registration Form (linked here) by June 1, for the upcoming school year.